ISA-tools/isa-api/isatools/graphQL/README.md

   print(response.errors)
 ```

-We now want to be able to harvest user inputs and dynamically passed values to the query instead of plain string.
+We now want to be able to harvest user inputs and dynamically pass values to the query instead of using plain strings.
 This can be done by modifying the query and passing the values though python variables. <br>
 Let's go back to our query and add the variables.
 To do that, we first need to alias the query, so let's name it
 `assaysFilenames`.
 We can then pass our variable using the `$` prefix and the `ID` keyword type.